 Item Evaluated Comments/Recommendations Rating 1.
-Adherence to the TOR 8 Adherence to the TOR must be simple by checking that all items and information requested in the TOR have been presented, regardless of the content or quality of such information.
-2. Multidisciplinary Team The accuracy of the EIA depends on the qualification of the multidisciplinary team not only regarding the EIA process and methods but also regarding their knowledge of the several stages of the specific type of project.
-Therefore, individual CVs should be submitted as part of the EIA Annexes.
+Adherence to the TOR Adherence to the TOR must be based on the outcome of the scoping result in consultation with the Agency.
+Developed under subsection 1, the TOR must clearly outline research results/technical data necessary to: a.
+Identify the nature the magnitude including reversibility/irreversibility of the anticipated impacts of the project; simple by checking that all items and information requested in the TOR have been presented, regardless of the content or quality of such information.
+2. Multidisciplinary Team The accuracy of the ESIA depends on the qualification of the multidisciplinary team not only regarding the ESIA process and methods but also regarding their knowledge of the several stages of the specific type of project.
+Therefore, individual CVs should be submitted as part of the ESIA Annexes.
 Signatures of each member of the team must be affixed.
-3. Inter-disciplinary achievement An EIA must present information regarding the interactions and integration between the physical, biological and socio- economic aspects of the environment in that particular area of the study.
+3. Inter-disciplinary achievement An ESIA must present information regarding the interactions and integration between the physical, biological and socio- economic aspects of the environment in that particular area of the study.
 4. Executive Summary The Executive Summary, also referred to as the non-technical summary, should provide a brief description of the project and information regarding the potential impacts of the project, arranged in order of significance, along with the proposed mitigation/compensatory measures of each impact.
 The summary should end with the consultants' recommendations.
 5. Project Description The process of environmental impact assessment depends on the full understanding of the project proposal and accurate identification of the project actions.
 If actions are unclear, sufficiently detailed impacts are not likely to be identified with the accuracy and specificity needed to enable the development of appropriate mitigation measures.
 5.01 Is the project proposal fully understood?
-5.02 Are all phases identified (e.g. planning, construction, operation And decommissioning?
-5.03 Is the geographical area for each phase identified?
-5.04 Are the land use requirements for each phase identified?
-5.05 Is there an inventory of the nature and quality of materials used In the production process?
-5.06 Are there inventories of the type and quality of products ,by- Products and effluents expected to be produced by the project?
+5.02 Are all phases identified (e.g. planning, construction, operation and decommissioning?
+And decommissioning?
+5.03 Is the geographical area for each phase identified?5.04 Are the land use requirements for each phase identified?
+5.05 Is there an inventory of the nature and quality of materials used in the construction, production, operation and decommissioning process?
+5.06 Are there inventories of the type and quality of products ,by-Products and effluents expected to be produced by the project?
 5.07 Is there an inventory of the type and quality of residue?
-5.08 Are the levels of emission expected detailed with respect to Noise Vibration?
-Light? • Heat?
+5.08 Are the levels of emission expected detailed with respect to